 • Regularly checking credit reports for accuracy is important to correct any errors affecting the credit score.

-To understand how to build business credit, it helps to first look at the primary factors that creditors and lenders look at.
+To understand how to build business credit, it helps to first examine the primary factors that creditors and lenders look at.
 Different credit agencies may calculate scores using their own algorithms.
 But in general, your business credit file includes your company’s payment history, credit utilization, the size of your business, and your credit mix.

 Payment History